 The most important metric in our test — Ease of Use — merited 40% of the overall score.
 We compared how responsive each screen is, the reliability of the charging setup, the input method and ease of navigating through the menus and submenus, and the water resistance rating between each model to rank them, as well as comparing the difficulty of swapping wristbands and taking screenshots.
 The Watch 2 did reasonably well, earning a 6 out of 10.
-The chart below shows how this compares to the rest of the pack.

 The Watch 2 has a reasonably responsive screen — both in using the touchscreen to navigate between menus and waking from sleep mode — similar to the LG Watch Sport and its predecessor, the Huawei Watch 1.
 It would take about one second for the display to illuminate when you raised your wrist — a noticeable display but not too irritating.
 This model lacks a crown scroll or rotating bezel, relying solely on the touchscreen as an input method.
 This can be a little trying, as this screen is the smallest out of the entire group and easily obscured by a finger.

 The charging setup on this model was about average, requiring a little bit of fiddling to line the pins up correctly.
 However, the charger also featured a plastic clip that would securely attach it to the watch, with no amount of shaking knocking it free.